neon-jungle/wagtail-annotations/README.rst

 Wagtail Annotated Image
 =======================

-Combine two fields to create an image with annotation data.
-Annotations are stored as relative x,y coordinates with custom form data.
+Allows users to combine a Wagtail image with custom annotation data.
+Annotations are entered on the backend by clicking points on an image, annotation data is then stored with relative x,y coordinates with custom form data.

 Requirements
 ------------

--  Wagtail > 1.5
+-  Wagtail >= 1.5

 Installing